Ceramic Dictionary

 Blistering is caused by gases escaping during firing which cause faults in the process.
 Many things can cause blistering, over firing, too thick a coating of glaze or a color, inadequately dried clay.

-Bloating is a defect in clay, caused by the many gases that come out of the clay during firing and can lead to swelling, blisters and holes in the bisque.
+Bloating is a defect in clay caused by the many gases that come out of the clay during firing and it can lead to swelling, blisters and holes in the bisque.
 It is made up of pockets of gas that have developed after the firing has started; the higher the temperature, the more possibility there is of it happening.
-It can also be due to the trapping of gases that cannot escape, over firing, bad wedging or foreign materials.
+It can also be due to the trapping of gases that cannot escape, over-firing, bad wedging or foreign materials.

 Click on the title to see more images

-Blue was one of the first colors used in glazes, blue cobalt oxide has been found in Egyptian and Persian ceramics.
-In Spain, where Majolica ceramic method began in Europe, blue was one of the first colors and used in many different shades, as can be seen on plates, jars, floors and wall tiles.
+Blue was one of the first colors used in glazes, blue cobalt oxide has been found in Egyptian and Persian pottery.
+In Spain, where the Majolica ceramic method began in Europe, blue was one of the first colors and it was used in many different shades as can be seen on plates, jars, floors and wall tiles.

 a) The first photo shows different shades of blue on a tile.
-The top on the left is purer blue and on the right the same blue but prepared with a little black and the ones underneath are the same but watered down.
+The top color on the left is a purer blue and on the right the same blue prepared with a little black; the ones underneath are the same shades increasingly watered-down.

-b) This photo is to show the immense possibilities there are for painting with one color.
+b) This photo is included to show the immense possibilities there are for painting with one color.

 c) Rabbit: decorated in Catalonia in the 17th Century.